ibm-cloud-docs/watson-assistant/web-chat-overview.md

 {: codeblock}

 ## Accessibility
-{: #deploy-web-chat-accessibility}

 IBM strives to provide products with usable access for everyone, regardless of age or ability.

-The web chat integration is enabled for [Web Content Accessibility 2.1 Level AA](https://www.w3.org/WAI/standards-guidelines/wcag/new-in-21/){: external} compliance.
+The web chat integration complies with the [Web Content Accessibility 2.1 Level AA](https://www.w3.org/WAI/standards-guidelines/wcag/new-in-21/){: external} standard.
 It is tested with both screen readers and automated tools on a continual basis.

 ## Billing
-{: #deploy-web-chat-billing}

 Watson Assistant charges based on the number of unique monthly active users (MAU).

 By default, the web chat creates a unique, anonymous ID the first time a new user starts a session.
 This identifier is stored in a first-party cookie, which remains active for 45 days.
 If the same user returns to your site and chats with your assistant again while this cookie is still active, the web chat integration recognizes the user and uses the same user ID.
 This means that you are charged only once per month for the same anonymous user.

-On Apple devices, the Intelligent Tracking Prevention feature might cause you to be billed multiple times within a month for the same user.
-You can avoid this problem by using a server-side cookie in your web application.
-For more information, see [Apple devices](/docs/watson-assistant?topic=watson-assistant-web-chat-customize#web-chat-customize-billing-apple).
+On Apple devices, the Intelligent Tracking Prevention feature automatically deletes any client-side cookie after 7 days.
+This means that if an anonymous customer accesses your website and then visits again two weeks later, the two visits are treated as two different MAUs.
+For information about how to avoid this problem, see [Managing user identity](/docs/watson-assistant?topic=watson-assistant-web-chat-customize#web-chat-customize-userid).
-{: #note}
+{: important}

-For non-anonymous users who log in to your website, you can customize the web chat code to pass in user IDs that you manage.
-For more information, see [Apple devices](/docs/watson-assistant?topic=watson-assistant-web-chat-customize#web-chat-customize-billing).
+For information about how to customize the handling of user identity information for billing purposes, see [Managing user identity](/docs/watson-assistant?topic=watson-assistant-web-chat-customize#web-chat-customize-userid).

 ### Web chat integration limits
-{: #deploy-web-chat-limits}
+{: #web-chat-overview-limits}

 The usage is measured differently depending on the plan type.
 For Lite plans, usage is measured by the number of `/message` calls (API) are sent to the assistant from the web chat integration.
 For all other plans, usage is measured by the number of monthly active users (MAU) that the web chat interacts with.
 The maximum number of allowed MAUs differs depending on your {{site.data.keyword.conversationshort}} plan type.